 Included below are helpful tips to improve the results when you use yogurt as a base for preparing overnight oats:

 - Yogurt: There are many brands, flavors and types of yogurt, so is there a clear winner for preparing overnight oats?
 Stick with a plain or vanilla flavored Greek yogurt.
-The style has less moisture, so it won’t interfere with you liquid to oats ratio that you feel prefer.
-Additionally, the neutral flavor won’t overly influence the combination of tastes that you are layering together.

 - Gluten free: Although oats are naturally gluten free, it is recommended to use certified oats that are guaranteed to be wheat free.
-This will help you avoid cross contamination from harvesting and packaging equipment used to process grains.

 - Vegan: Use a dairy free milk and yogurt that are made from plant based alternatives.
-Additionally, avoid honey and sweeten the oats with your favorite substitute.

 - Make ahead: Overnight oats can be prepared in advance as a healthy meal prep that is ready for you to eat.
 Mix the overnight oats with yogurt and place in an overnight oats container for an easy grab and go preparation.